samiamlabs/minireach_docs/source/mapping.rst

 shuts down amcl
 opens cartographer

-	-sets the global origo for the map
+	- sets the global origo for the map

 /to_positioning